ROCm/hipSPARSELt/docs/conceptual/api-about.md

 hipSPARSELt is a library that contains basic linear algebra subroutines for sparse matrices written in HIP for GPU devices.
 It is designed to be used from C and C++ code.

-The hipSPARSELt API is organized in the following categories:
+The hipSPARSELt API is organized in the following functions:

-* Library management functions: Describe functions that provide the library handle
+* Library management: Provides the library handle
-* Matrix descriptor functions: Describe functions that used to define sparse and dense matrix.
+* Matrix descriptor: Used to define sparse and dense matrix
-* Matmul descriptor functions: Describe functions that used to define how to do the matrix multiply.
+* Matmul descriptor: Used to define how to do the matrix multiply
-* Matmul algorithm functions: Describe functions that provide algorithms for doing the matrix multiply.
+* Matmul algorithm: Provides algorithms for doing the matrix multiply
-* Matmul functions: Describe operations that provide multiply of sparse matrices.
+* Matmul: Operations that provide multiply of sparse matrices
-* Helper functions: Describe available helper functions that are required for subsequent library calls.
+* Helper: Helper functions that are required for subsequent library calls

 The code is open and hosted here: https://github.com/ROCmSoftwarePlatform/hipSPARSELt